davewasthere/davebeer/_posts/2011-11-12-if-you-seek-tranquillity-do-less.md

 ---
 layout: post
 title: If you seek tranquillity, do less
+description: I ruminate on what is and isn't necessary
 ---
 I'm reading Meditations by Marcus Aurelius and really enjoying it.
 But one bit has struck me as particularly thought provoking.